16.8M Americans thrown out of work as economic toll rises

-NEW YORK (AP) — A staggering 16.8 million Americans have been thrown onto the unemployment rolls in just three weeks, underscoring the terrifying speed with which the coronavirus outbreak has brought world economies to a near standstill.
+NEW YORK (AP) — A staggering 16.8 million Americans have been thrown onto the unemployment rolls in just three weeks, underscoring the terrifying speed with which the coronavirus outbreak has brought world economies to their knees.

-Meanwhile, world leaders and health officials are fervently warning that hard-won gains in the fight against the scourge must not be jeopardized by relaxing social distancing during Easter weekend, and authorities across Europe banned holiday travel and set up police roadblocks
+Meanwhile, world leaders and health officials fervently warned that the hard-won gains against the scourge must not be jeopardized by relaxing social distancing during Easter weekend, one of the busiest travel times of the year in Europe.
+Authorities across the continent banned holiday travel and set up roadblocks.

-A spike in deaths in Britain and New York and surges of reported new infections in Japan and in India’s congested cities make it clear the battle is far from over.
+A spike in deaths in Britain and New York and surges of reported new infections in Japan and in India’s congested cities made it clear the battle is far from over.

+New York state reported 799 more deaths, its third straight day of record-high fatalities.
+More than 7,000 people have died in the state, accounting for almost half the U.S. death toll of around 15,000.

+“That is so shocking and painful and breathtaking, I don’t even have the words for it,” New York Gov. Andrew Cuomo said, though he added that there are hopeful signs, including slowdowns in the number of people being hospitalized and being admitted to intensive care, and that hospitals are standing up the strain so far.

+That means more than 1 in 10 U.S. workers have been forced out of a job since the crisis took hold, the biggest, fastest pileup of job losses since record-keeping began in 1948.

-The real numbers could be even higher because the surge of jobless claims has overwhelmed state unemployment offices around the country, and some people have been unable to get through by telephone or website.
+The real numbers could be even higher because state unemployment offices around the country have been overwhelmed with claims, and some people have been unable to get through by telephone or website.
 And still more job cuts are expected.

-The U.S. unemployment rate could hit 15% — a number last seen at the tail end of the Depression — when the figures for April come out.
+The U.S. unemployment rate in April could hit 15% — a number last seen at the tail end of the Depression.

+Xian Chang, whose Cafe China and two other New York restaurants normally employ around 150 people, said only about 40 are working.
+One restaurant is closed, the others are offering takeout only, and workers aren’t coming, in some cases because they are sick or afraid.

+In the U.S., the Federal Reserve announced it will provide up to $2.3 trillion in loans targeted toward both households and businesses.
+In Europe, finance ministers from the 19-nation euro zone were set to make another attempt Thursday to agree on measures to help the bloc weather the crisis.

+In many European countries, where the social safety nets tend to be stronger than in the U.S., government programs that subsidize workers’ pay are keeping millions of people on payrolls in places like Germany and France, though typically with fewer hours and at lower wages.
+Such workers are not counted in the countries’ unemployment figures.

-The aid organization Oxfam International warned of a looming spike in global poverty, estimating that around half a billion people worldwide could be pushed into poverty if wealthier nations do not take urgent action.
+The United Nations’ labor organization said the equivalent of 195 million full-time jobs could be lost in the second quarter to business shutdowns caused by the outbreak.
+The aid organization Oxfam International warned of a looming spike in global poverty, estimating half a billion people worldwide could be pushed into poverty if wealthier nations do not take urgent action.

-Dr. Anthony Fauci, the top American infectious-diseases expert, said the epidemic will demand permanent changes in people’s behavior until a vaccine is developed.
-He said people should be constantly washing their hands and those who are sick should not go to school or work.

-“Don’t anybody ever shake hands again,” he said.
-“I mean, it sounds crazy, but that’s the way it’s really got to be until we get to a point where we know the population is protected.”
+The U.S. has by far the most confirmed infections with over 430,000, three times the number of the next three countries combined.

 “One should not assume that we are going to be rescued by a change in the weather,” he said.
 “You must assume that the virus will continue to do its thing.”

-The U.S. has by far the most confirmed infections with over 430,000, three times the number of the next three countries combined.
-New York state on Wednesday recorded its highest one-day increase in deaths, 779, for an overall death toll of almost 6,300.
-New York has more than 40% of the U.S. death total of around 15,000.

-“We are flattening the curve because we are rigorous about social distancing,” New York Gov. Andrew Cuomo said.
-“But it’s not a time to be complacent.”

-German Chancellor Angela Merkel emphasized that “even short trips inside Germany, to the seaside or the mountains or relatives, can’t happen over Easter this year.”
+Around the world, authorities warned against travel during the Easter and Ramadan religious holidays.
+German Chancellor Angela Merkel emphasized that “even short trips inside Germany, to the seaside or the mountains or relatives, can’t happen over Easter.”
+The Dutch prime minister said border crossings with Germany and Belgium could be closed over the weekend if there is too much traffic.

 New Zealand police warned people not to drive to vacation homes over Easter and risk arrest, while Lithuania moved to lock down major cities.
-Portugal halted commercial flights at the country’s five international airports and set up checkpoints on major roads to stop Easter visits.
+Portugal halted commercial flights and set up checkpoints on major roads.

-Greece also tightened restrictions ahead of next week’s Orthodox Easter, increasing roadblocks along highways, doubling fines for lockdown violations and banning travel between islands.
+Greece also tightened restrictions ahead of next week’s Orthodox Easter, increasing roadblocks, doubling fines for lockdown violations and banning travel between islands.

 Iran’s Supreme Leader Ayatollah Ali Khamenei suggested mass gatherings may be barred through the holy Muslim fasting month of Ramadan, which runs from late April through most of May.

 Khamenei urged the Shiite faithful to pray at home.
-Shiites typically pray together and communities often share meals, especially during Ramadan.
-Iran has reported over 66,000 infections and over 4,100 deaths, although experts suspect those numbers under-report the country’s outbreak.
+Shiites typically pray together and often hold communal meals during Ramadan.
+Iran has reported over 4,100 deaths, although experts suspect the outbreak is worse that that.

 Indonesia’s president banned civil servants, police officers, military personnel and employees of state-owned companies from returning to their hometowns to celebrate the end of Ramadan.
-The annual event usually involves tens millions of Indonesians crisscrossing the archipelago of 17,000 islands.
+Typically tens of millions Indonesians crisscross the archipelago of 17,000 islands at that time of year.

-Britain’s Prime Minister Boris Johonson spent a third night in intensive care with COVID-19 infection.
-His spokesman said Thursday he was continuing to improve.
-Britain posted its highest death toll in a single day Wednesday, with 938 virus-related deaths.
+Britain’s Prime Minister Boris Johonson spent a third night in intensive care with COVID-19.
+His spokesman said he was continuing to improve.
+Britain recorded 881 new deaths, for a total of close to 8,000.

-Japan reported more than 500 new cases for the first time Thursday, a worrisome rise since it has the world’s oldest population and COVID-19 can be especially serious in the elderly.
+Japan reported more than 500 new cases for the first time, a worrisome rise since it has the world’s oldest population and COVID-19 can be especially serious in the elderly.

 Prime Minister Shinzo Abe has declared a state of emergency, but not a lockdown, in Tokyo and six other prefectures.
-Companies in the world’s third-largest economy have been slow to embrace working from home, and many commuters jammed Tokyo’s streets as usual Thursday.
+Companies in the world’s third-largest economy have been slow to embrace working from home, and many commuters jammed Tokyo’s streets as usual.

-New infections, hospitalizations and deaths have been leveling off in hard-hit Italy and Spain, which together have more than 32,000 deaths, but the daily tolls are still shocking.
-Spain reported 683 more deaths Thursday, bringing its total to more than 15,200.
+New infections, hospitalizations and deaths have been leveling off in hard-hit Italy and Spain, which together have around 33,000 deaths, but the daily tolls are still shocking.
+Spain reported 683 more deaths, bringing its total to more than 15,200.

 Spanish Prime Minister Pedro Sánchez acknowledged authorities were caught off guard by the crisis and failed to provide hospitals with critical supplies, including virus tests and protective clothing for medical workers.